sheeran/octoblog/source/_posts/2013-01-02-fiscal-cliff.markdown

 categories:   [politics]
 ---

 $1 in spending cuts for every $41 in new taxes.
 Close to $4 trillion in new debt over the next decade.
-Sending is going to be cut $15 billion over 10 years.
+Spending is going to be cut $15 billion over 10 years.
 The government spends $10.5 billion *a day*.